Fort Bend Christian Academy: Fine Arts

 Fort Bend Christian Academy offers a fine arts program for students across different grade levels, starting from lower school enrichment classes in music and art, which gradually expand to include band and theatre opportunities during middle school.

 At the upper school level, the visual arts program provides a diverse range of courses in the visual and performing arts and media.
 With a selection of more than 20 Honors and AP-level art options, students have opportunities to explore and develop their artistic interests.
-In 2024, a Stagecraft class was added to the course catalogue to explore the terminologies and techniques used in technical theatre -- offering hands-on stagecraft experience.
+In 2024, a Stagecraft class was added to the course catalogue to explore the terminologies and techniques used in technical theatre—offering hands-on stagecraft experience.

 In the performing arts, students have the opportunity to perform in multiple school plays and musicals per year including student-directed musicals in the advanced Production Theatre class.
-Past performances have included Hadestown: Teen Edition, Once on This Island JR, Godspell JR, Beauty and the Beast, The Addams Family, Matilda, Newsies, West Side Story, and The Sound of Music.
+Past performances have included Hadestown: Teen Edition, Once on This Island JR, Godspell JR, Beauty and the Beast, The Addams Family, Matilda, Newsies, West Side Story, The Lion King JR, and The Sound of Music.
 Additionally, middle school and upper school praise teams lead weekly chapel/worship every Wednesday morning.
 Furthermore, the FBCA Theatre and ASL departments have worked together on a number of plays and musicals in order to present performances for the hearing-impaired community including Once on This Island JR, The Taste of Sunrise and Godspell JR.

 Throughout the academic year, students actively participate in TAPPS competitions and various performances, showcasing their talents and skills acquired through the fine arts program.
 This participation allows students to further enrich their artistic growth and gain valuable experiences in a competitive and collaborative setting.